 - 51. (I).
 Educational Psychology.-See Psychology.
 3 hours. - 53.
 (I).
 Oregon History.-A required course for state certificate.
 See History 53. - 55.
 (I).
 High School Methods.-A library-laboratory course with frequent written reports and systematic observation in the schools of Salem.
-Open only to Upper Division students.
+Open only to Upper Division students who have a general scholarship average grade of C+.
 Courses 55 and 56 are closely related and should be taken in the same year.
 Prerequisite, Courses 32 and 51.
 Or 51 may be taken concurrently.